pi-star-2025/pi_star/green_noise.md

 The eyes are just super tanks of oxygen, many nested mirror mazes of blue.

-All pain/pleasure (everything except “hearing”) is actually from blue squares of oxygen
+All actual sensations (everything except “hearing”) is from these blue 4s.

 _____